Kent-twl/BT4103-Capstone/README.md

 # BT4103 Capstone Project

-The project aims to generate key insights from trading data to improve efficiency of and add value to end-of-day reporting.
+The project aims to generate key insights from order data to improve efficiency of and add value to end-of-day reporting.

 ## Dependencies and environment variables
 - Python version: 3.11.7